“I don’t need to advertise. I rely on word-of-mouth. My customers tell their friends.”

 Let me illustrate.
 Meredith was a patient of Dr. David Leach at Clearview Eye Clinic in Moscow, Idaho.
 They’d asked Meredith to write up her story and read it in her own voice.
 Here’s that spot as recorded and mixed by a busy production person at a local radio station, prior to my involvement.

 Fortunately, the client realized that even though Meredith’s story is true, the message sounded contrived or forced.
 They asked me if I could come up with a better presentation.

 So, I arranged to interview Meredith.
-In the space of 30 minutes, she told me her story.
-I subsequently interviewed both Dr. Leach and his nurse, Rhonda, to get their side of Meredith’s story.
-Armed with nearly an hour’s worth of audio, I began editing and weaving together three stories into one.
+We had a casual, comfortable conversation over coffee.
+In the space of 30 minutes, she shared her story.
+Later, I interviewed both Dr. Leach and his nurse, Rhonda, to get their side of Meredith’s story.
+Then, armed with nearly an hour’s worth of audio, I began editing the audio files, weaving together the three stories into one.
 Here’s how it turned out:

-Hear a difference?
-It’s the same set of facts in both spots.
-But while one just talks at you, the other grabs you and pulls you into the story.
-It’s authentic, credible, and totally engaging.
+Hear the difference?
+Of course, you do.
+It’s the same set of facts in both spots but while one just talks at you, the other grabs you and pulls you into the story.
+It’s authentic, believable, engaging…and effective!

 Word-of-mouth is powerful.
 And radio, the only pure audio medium, is uniquely suited to sharing your story with new prospects and future customers.

 *I shared a couple of these spots with Roy.
 His comments made my day.